Inverse Optimization: Theory and Applications

 \subsubsection{Jointly estimating objective and constraint parameters.}

-We remark here that there are special cases where it may be possible to jointly estimate parameters from both the objective and the constraints.
-For example, consider the forward model $\FOPL((\btheta, \bpsi))$ where the constraint matrix $\bPhi = \bA$ is given, but we must estimate both the objective vector and the right-hand-side constraint vector.
-To solve this problem, we can leverage the complimentary slackness formulation of problem~\eqref{eq:ahuja_ilo}.
-Note here that if $\bb$ in problem~\eqref{eq:ahuja_ilo} is a decision variable (now denoted as $\bpsi$), then the complementary slackness equation becomes bilinear.
-However, the bilinear equation can be reformulated into linear constraints using an additional set of auxillary binary variables $\bz$.
+In some special cases, it is possible to jointly estimate parameters from both the objective and constraints.
+Consider the forward model $\FOPL((\btheta, \bpsi))$ where the constraint matrix $\bPhi = \bA$ is given, but the objective vector and right-hand-side vector need to be estimated.
+To solve this problem, we can leverage the complementary slackness formulation~\eqref{eq:ahuja_ilo}.
+Note here that if $\bb$ in problem~\eqref{eq:ahuja_ilo} is a decision variable (now denoted as $\bpsi$), the complementary slackness equation becomes bilinear, which can be reformulated into linear constraints using an additional set of auxiliary binary variables $\bz$.
 This implies that the inverse optimization problem can be solved as the mixed integer linear program

 where $M > 0$ is a sufficiently large constant.